assuzzanne/my-sqreen/README.md

 # My Sqreen
-This project is a Flask app that listens for webhook notifications from Sqreen.
+This project is a Flask app that listens for webhook notifications from the Sqreen product.

 # Getting Started
 To activate the virtual environment